Headquarters of the United Nations: Public gatherings

 Large scale protests, demonstrations, and other gatherings directly on First Avenue are rare.
 Some gatherings have taken place in Ralph Bunche Park, but it is too small to accommodate large demonstrations.
 The closest location where the New York City Police Department usually allows demonstrators is Dag Hammarskjöld Plaza at 47th Street and First Avenue.

-Excluding gatherings solely for diplomats and academics, there are a few organizations that regularly hold events at the UN.
+Besides gatherings solely for diplomats and academics, there are a few organizations that regularly hold events at the UN.
 The United Nations Association of the United States of America (UNA-USA), a non-governmental organization, holds an annual "member's day" event in one of the conference rooms.
 Model United Nations conferences sponsored by UNA-USA, the National Collegiate Conference Association (NCCA/NMUN), and the International Model UN Association (IMUNA/NHSMUN) hold part of their sessions in the General Assembly chamber.
 Seton Hall University's Whitehead School of Diplomacy hosts its UN summer study program at the headquarters as well.